 Add the melon and cook on medium high heat for 10 minutes or until the melon is cooked.

 Recipe 4: Winter melon soup with crab meat

 Crab meat certainly goes well with winter melon.
-All the ingredients are diced so each spoonful will contain a bit of mushroom, melon, crab meat.
+All the ingredients are diced so each spoonful will contain a bit of mushroom, melon, and crab meat.
 Add a little cornstarch solution to thicken the soup a little if you like.
-Oooh.
+Oooh!

 1 litre chicken stock